OCR-D/ocrd-website/site/en/workflows.md

 <!-- BEGIN-EVAL sed -n '0,/^## Notes/ p' ./repo/ocrd-website.wiki/Workflow-Guide-clipping.md|sed '$d' -->
-In this processing step, intrusions of neighbouring non-text (e.g. separator) or text segments (e.g. ascenders/descenders) into text regions of a page can be removed.
-A connected component analysis is run on every text region, as well as its overlapping neighbours.
+In this processing step, intrusions of neighbouring non-text (e.g. separator) or text segments (e.g. ascenders/descenders) into text regions of a page (or text lines or a text region) can be removed.
+A connected component analysis is run on every segment, as well as its overlapping neighbours.
 Now for each conflicting binary object, a rule based on majority and proper containment determines whether it belongs to the neighbour, and can therefore be clipped to the background.

 This basic text-nontext segmentation ensures that for each text region there is a clean image without interference from separators and neighbouring texts.
-(Cleaning via coordinates would be impossible in many common cases.)
+(On the region level, cleaning via coordinates would be impossible in many common cases.)
+On the line level, this can be seen as an alternative to _resegmentation_.

+Note: Clipping must be applied **before** any processor that produces derived images for the same hierarchy level (region/line).
+Annotations on the next higher level (page/region) are fine of course.

 <!-- TODO: add images -->